Overview

 get a handle over the Callable function

-We also provide the type arguments:
+We provide the function's name and the type arguments:

 const requestPokemonCF = httpsCallable<ReqData, ResData>(functions, "requestPokemon")